hetkansara18/My-first-repository-project-/README.md

     @log_action
     def create_directories(self, folder_list):
-        """Creates multiple directories based on a provided list.""" for folder in folder_list:
+        "Creates multiple directories based on a provided list" for folder in folder_list:
             if not os.path.exists(folder):
                 os.makedirs(folder)